ncetest2020/ncetest2020.github.io/README.md

 ## RNS INSTITUTE OF TECHNOLOGY

-## Department of Electronics and Communication
+## Department of Electronics and Communication Engineering
 [ About ](#about)|[ Topics ](#topics)|[ Important Dates ](#important-dates)|[ Committee ](#organising-committee)|[ Contact ](#contact)

 ## About ##